AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 You can preview the next ten executions of your workflows by clicking preview.

-For more information, refer to [Scheduler](../scheduler.md)
+For more information, refer to [Scheduler activity](../../automating/scheduler.md).

 ## Targeting dimension

 The targeting dimension can be defined when creating an audience.
-For more information, see [Creating audiences](../creating-audiences.md).
+For more information, see [Creating audiences](../../automating/creating-audiences.md).

 ## External Signal - Call workflow with parameter